Nick-Sigua/Election_Analytics_Sigua/Testing_Narratives.md

 # Testing Narratives
 ## December 1, 2020

-In this blog, I will seek to provide an initial analysis of the evidence surrounding a post-election narrative.
+In this blog, I will seek to provide an initial analysis of the evidence surrounding a post-election narrative on the pandemic's impact on Trump.
 I will do this by first summarizing the narrative and explaining why it is important to test such.
-Then I will explain the testable implications of this narrative and how I could use these implications to derive a method of testing the narrative.
-Finally, I will describe the afromentioned test results and explain whether they might provide preliminary evidence for the narrative I am focusing on.
+Then I will explain the testable implications of this narrative and highlight how they can provide evidence for the afromentioned narrative.
+Finally, I will detail the results of the testable implications I identified, and ultimatley describe whether they support the narrative.

 **The Pandemic Narrative**